JohnLam916/Wow_Project/README.md

 **Project synopsis**

-One of the most difficult things for any investors whether they are novices or professionals is knowing when to buy or sell a particular security.
-Herein lies our solution to this 200 year conundrum that has persisted since the founding of the New York Stock Exchange in 1792.
-Today, we have created a user friendly tool that will inform an investor when to buy or sell a particular crypto currency in plain English - later version will include a google translater which will make our tool readily accessible to anyone around the world.
+With the rise in popularity surrounding crypto currency, there remains alot of unknown variables like knowing when to buy or sell.
+Shoud we buy from the advice of family, friends or random strangers?
+Or should we sell, when we see the news sending messages of impending doom?
+To address this conundrum, we have created a user friendly tool that will inform any investor when to buy or sell a particular crypto currency based on technical indicators.

-The mission of democratizing investment is the heart of our project which is why we have decided to focus on crypto currency.
-Crypto currency has a few benefits that lends itself well for later project scalability, but importantly it has a low bar for frequent trading or what is known as "daily trading".
-With traditional stocks on the New York Stock Exchange or the Nasdaq, you would need to meet the minium of having $25,000 in your trading account before you are allowed to become a day trader, one who buys and sells more than three securities in the same day within a five day period.
-If you were to attempt to be a day trader with less than $25,000, you would be locked out of your account for up to 3 months.
-However, with crypto currency you can trade as frequently as you like, with as much or little money as you want.
-As an added bonus you can do it 24/7 unlike stocks which opens 9am EST and closes 4pm EST and operates Monday - Friday, crypto exchanges also don't reccognize holidays, so you can make green gravy even on thanksgiving.

-For all the above reasons, we chose to focus on crypto currencies over stocks.
-Along that line, we selected Binance.us as a platform because the site has the highest volume of trades for crypto currency.
-This is key as we will want to scale this project to automation later, and higher the volume activity allows quicker execution of trades.
-As the adage goes, "without a buyer, you can't sell Jack" - a wise person said this, I think his name was John.
+Furthermore, we selected Binance.us as our trading platform to execute trades and gather data as it is the most accessible and popular trading platform available.

+**Instructions:**

-Furthermore, All a user will have do to utilize our site is to create a Binance.us api_key and api_secret by opening an account through binance.us which takes about 5 minutes.
-For further guidance on how to create a binance account watch this short video: https://www.youtube.com/watch?v=hYSdULDAmbc.
-Once a binance account is created, a person will need to create an API KEY and Secret, which takes less than 5 minutes.
+Open an account with binance.us which takes about 5 minutes.
+For more inforamtion: Watch this short video: https://www.youtube.com/watch?v=hYSdULDAmbc.
+Once a binance account is created, you will need to create an API KEY and Secret, which takes less than 5 minutes.
 Watch a 2 minute video on how to create API Key: https://www.youtube.com/watch?v=FPUHU7THD64

-Once a user has a API Key and Secret they can go to our site to access our tools.

 **Libraries that needs to be installed:**